< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 SAAF TurboDak

 The South African Air Force (SAAF) obtained at least 30 "C-47TP Turbodak" conversions, performed by AMI of Forth Worth, Texas.
 They had PT6A-65AR turboprops with 920 skW (1,230 SHP) driving 5-bladed Hartzell propellers, a 1.02-meter (3 foot 4 inch) fuselage stretch forward of the wing, a new electrical system, modernized avionics including a radar, and other general improvements.
-The SAAF uses their Turbodaks for everything from VIP transport to electronic intelligence and maritime patrol.
+The SAAF used their Turbodaks for everything from VIP transport to electronic intelligence and maritime patrol.
+They finally wore out, being grounded as unsafe to fly in 2022, and fully retired in 2024.

 BACK_TO_TOP